 *For Regional Center program, the requirement of creating at least 10 new jobs is met by a showing that as a result of the new enterprise, such jobs will be created directly or indirectly.

 - The investor must decide which method to use.
 He/she can invest $500,000 or $1million, usually in escrow, plus syndication fee, in a particular Regional Center or in his/her own company.
 If an investor is interested in a Regional Center, he must get the approval from the Regional Center as an EB-5 investor.
-Investor is advised to work closely with attorneys and independent analyst to ensure the best outcome of the investment.
+Investor is advised to work closely with attorneys and independent analysts to ensure the best outcome of the investment.
 Hiring an immigration attorney is normally not sufficient.
 Investor is advised to engage a business attorney as well to safeguard his/her interest in this business venture.
 Moreover, since most Regional Centers invest in real estate, an experienced real estate attorney will render valuable guidance to the foreign investor.

 - If the petition is approved, the attorney must file another application to apply for an immigrant visa at a U.S. consulate or embassy outside of the United States.
 The EB-5 investor and his family members are granted conditional permanent residence for a two year period upon entry into the United States with an EB-5 immigrant visa.

 - Another petition is filed by the attorney to remove conditions.
 It must be filed 90 days prior to the two year anniversary of the granting of the EB-5 applicant’s conditional Green Card.
-If the petition is denied, the investor must consult with the attorney to seek another route for immigration, or file the case in the court and let an immigration judge to decide the outcome.
+If the petition is denied, the investor must consult with the attorney to seek another route for immigration, or file the case in the court and let an immigration judge decide the outcome.

 - If the petition to remove condition is approved by USCIS, the EB-5 investor will be issued a new Green Card without any further conditions attached to it.
 He/She will be allowed to permanently live and work in the U.S. The whole EB-5 process takes approximately 3-5 years, depending upon the timeliness, quality and validity of the investor’s submissions.